 We maintain and publish quantitative and qualitative information which shows our compliance with the public-sector equality duty (PSED) set out in clause 149 of the Equality Act 2010.
 This information is used by the college when determining 'next steps' and developing the following year's development plan.
-Our equality objectives are integrated into this plan and so progress towards achieving them reported termly to governors.
+Our equality objectives are integrated into this plan and so progress towards achieving them reported to governors across the year.